bcgov/gis-pantry/recipes/py_oracle/README.md

-The query used in this recipe is looking for Active Aqua Crown Tenures intersecting with an AOI (SPATIAL JOIN).
+The query used in this recipe is looking for Active Aqua Crown Tenures intersecting with an AOI.
 Customize the "sql" parameter for other  Query types.